-IVF Funding: Guide to Costs, Fundraising, and Treatments
+IVF Fundraising: Guide to Costs, Funding and Treatments

 Starting a family can be a thrilling time, but it’s not uncommon for the process to be harder or more costly than you originally imagined.

-It’s estimated that 10% of American women in the United States are diagnosed with infertility according to the Office of Women’s Health.
-If you or someone you know has been hit with this disheartening news, it’s important to be informed about what lies ahead, and what you can do to help.
+It’s estimated that 10% of women of childbearing age are diagnosed with infertility.
+If you or someone you know has been hit with this disheartening news, it’s important to be informed about what lies ahead and what you can do to help.

 Which fertility treatment option is best for you?